 An applicant for a nomination must meet the following eligibility requirements as of July 1 of the year of admission to a service academy.
-He or she must be at least 17 years old, but not have passed the 23rd birthday, must be a U.S. citizen, and must be unmarried, not pregnant, and have no legal obligation to support children or other dependents.
+Students across my diverse and dynamic community deserve every opportunity to apply and receive a nomination no matter their background.
+He, she or they must be at least 17 years old, but not have passed the 23rd birthday, must be a U.S. citizen, and must be unmarried, not pregnant, and have no legal obligation to support children or other dependents.

 Applying To My Office For A Nomination

 Students interested in a nomination should contact my Tampa office in the spring of their junior year in high school.
 You can download the application for my office below.
-For 2014 admissions, applications are due to my office by October 28, 2013.
 Also, please note that it is extremely important that the student begin the application process with the academies themselves.
 (Click here for helpful dates in the nomination process)

 There are five Service Academies: The United States Air Force (USAFA), Naval (USNA), Military (USMA), Merchant Marine (USMMA), and Coast Guard (USCGA) Academies.
 Nominations are required for all but the U.S. Coast Guard Academy, to which appointments are made on the basis of an annual nationwide competition.